sahanruwantha/computer-vision-assignment/README.md

 - Real-time performance optimization
 - Comparative analysis with CNN model results

-> **Note:** Both demo videos are included in the project directory and demonstrate the complete workflow from face detection to emotion classification using the modern GUI interface.
+> **📹 Video Access:** You can download and view the demo videos directly from the repository files above, or click the video links once the repository is pushed to GitHub.
+The videos demonstrate the complete workflow from face detection to emotion classification using the modern GUI interface.

 ## 🌟 Features